-Both the E-M5 II and the FZ300 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the FZ300 followed on from the Panasonic FZ200.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic FZ300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.